cetoh/CivilizaSim/README.md

             @Override
             public CivActions executeStrategy(CivPayouts lastPayout) {
                 CivActions ourAction;
                 // You are given your last reward payout for your last action and you must return a valid CivAction for your next action.
-How you decide to do this is up to you!
+                // How you decide to do this is up to you!
 You can create aditional methods if you wish! return ourAction;
+            }

+            private void otherMethodToHelpDecideStrategy() {
+                // You can declare other methods to make your strategy more robust or complicated!
+                // Up to you!
             }
         });
 ```